Financial-Times/upp-provisioners/Tutorial.md

     *NB.
 If you feel like it, there is now a 'native' docker available for Windows and OSX rather than the toolbox.
     See [Beta programme](https://beta.docker.com/docs/features-overview/) for details.*

-1. Clone this repository:

-        git clone git@github.com:Financial-Times/coco-provisioner.git

-1. Build this docker image:

-        cd coco-provisioner
-        eval "$(docker-machine env default)" # if you are using VM-based docker docker build  -t coco-provisioner .

-    *NB.
-It should produce output that resembles this: `Successfully built c8a17a2a29b5`*

 1. Set configuration parameters by exporting environment variables (`export NAME=VALUE`):